 Technology is evolving very quickly and it’s no wonder people are struggling to get a good nights rest.
 About 60% of people are reporting having a some issues at least 3 – 4 times a week, reported by Professor Robert Adams from Sleep Health Foundation.

 Whether it’s struggling to fall asleep, waking up too early or not being able to get back to sleep.
 There can be multiple issues involved when it comes to restless sleep including sleep apnea, stress, too much screen time or digestion issues.

 Being over worked and under the pressure from societies fast pasted lifestyle can be over whelming for our minds to maintain a healthy state.
 Sometimes less can be more but with the expectations of others and comparing yourself to someone else’s worth can be the ultimate driving force to push people to their limits.

-Getting good sleep can change how we deal with everyday situations, it can lower anxiety, reduce stress and be more in the present moment.
+Getting good sleep can effect productivity and how we deal with everyday situations, it can lower anxiety, reduce stress and allow us to be more in the present moment.

 Too much blue light